mateusz/tfexample/README.md

 All available AWS resources are documented in the [AWS provider docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

-### Cleanup
+### Understand state

-After you are done, don't forget to remove:

-    terraform destroy

-## Note on state

-[State](https://www.terraform.io/docs/state/index.html) is one of the most important concepts in terraform.
+[State](https://developer.hashicorp.com/terraform/language/state) is one of the most important concepts in terraform.

 For terraform to know which resources it's supposed to manage, it creates a thing called state.
 In this example default state is used, which is just stored on your hard drive - look for `terraform.tfstate` file in this directory.